Financial Aid Office

 The financial aid staff is dedicated to assisting students and families in obtaining funds to cover college costs in an equitable manner.
 There are a variety of different types of financial aid funded through federal, state, local organizations, lending institutions, and FRC itself.
 Although the application process may seem complex, we are here to help you every step of the way.
 Our goal is to see that financial problems do not prevent you from achieving your educational goals.

-NOTICE: At peak times, limited services will be available due to our high volume of processing.
+PLEASE NOTE - At peak times, limited services will be available due to our high volume of processing.
 We strongly encourage students to use the student portal (MyFRC) to check the status of their financial aid.